 - Know that suicide is not your only option, and nobody is beyond help.
 If you speak to someone, there is every chance that things will start to get better for you.
 Even though your pain might seem overwhelming and permanent at the moment, there are ways to deal with suicidal thoughts and overcome the pain.

 - Know that you are not alone, and that these thoughts are nothing to feel ashamed of.
 According to the mental health charity Mind, around one in five of us experiences thoughts of suicide at some point during our lifetime.
-It’s a big issue, and there are a range of services dedicated to helping people who are suffering in this way (we link to them at the end of this guide).
+It’s a big issue, and there are a range of services dedicated to helping people who are suffering in this way (see the links to them at the end of this guide).

 - If the thought of opening up to someone feels overwhelming, it might help if you take some time to figure out how you’re feeling.
 These things can sometimes be difficult to put into words, but writing it out first could help with that.
-You might even find it easier to communicate with someone purely through writing, such as by text or email (some support services offer text and email support - we link to them below).
+You might even find it easier to communicate with someone purely through writing, such as by text or email (some support services offer text and email support – see the links below).

 - Even if you’re worried about upsetting your listener, it’s important to not play down the severity of your thoughts and feelings.
 Let your listener know that you are really struggling, and that you’re worried you might do harm to yourself.